weltschmerzie/expo-tools/README.md

 2. Open the Command Palette (Ctrl+Shift+P)
 3. Type "Run Expo Doctor"
 4. View the diagnostic results in the output panel

+### Building and Deploying
+1. Open your Expo project in VSCode
+2. Open the Command Palette (Ctrl+Shift+P)
+3. Type "Build and Deploy Expo App"
+4. Select the platform (iOS, Android, or Web)
+5. Choose the build type (Development, Preview, or Production)
+6. For iOS/Android, select additional build options
+7. Wait for the build to complete
+8. For web builds, you can optionally deploy to:
+   - Expo Hosting
+   - GitHub Pages
+   - Netlify
+   - Vercel

 ## Requirements